Facebook Charged With Racially Discriminatory Housing Advertising

 The Trump administration on Thursday charged social media giant Facebook with racially discriminatory housing practices, alleging that the company illegally targeted ads to consumers based on race and other factors.

-As CNBC reports, the Department of Housing and Urban Development (HUD) issued a civil complaint against the platform, saying that its ad policies have harmed African Americans and other minority groups.
+As CNBC reports, the Department of Housing and Urban Development (HUD) issued a civil complaint against the platform, saying that its ad policies have harmed African-Americans and other minority groups.
 The complaint states that the agency wants Facebook to compensate, monetarily, anyone who was “harmed” by Facebook’s discriminatory ad policies.

 HUD director Ben Carson says that Facebook’s practices are equivalent to turning away a potential buyer or renter.